NorthNern/netflix-and-chill/README.md

 3. Click on the popcorn to get started, then enter an address and select a movie genre.
 4. Click the 'submit' button to get your movie/dinner results.
 5. Hover over a movie for more information, and click on any of the map markers for additional restaurant details, including rating, phone number, and website.
-6. Click the refresh button to get a new set of movies and food delivery options.
+6. Click the 'try again' button to get a new set of movies and food delivery options.

 PLEASE NOTE:  Currently the food delivery option part of the site runs best if user limits testing to urban areas, where plenty of restaurants for various food types are marked with delivery available through the Google Maps API.
 In the future, we would consider adding results for more generic deliveries as well as restaurants offering carryout or a larger search in order to better include rural/suburban users.